-A Profiler is a tethered vehicle that moves through the water column carrying instruments, which can sample parameters across a depth range.
-Profilers either track along the mooring riser (wire-following profilers), or include a winch that pays out line allowing the profiler to rise through the water column until a fixed depth (e.g. RCA Shallow Profilers).
+A Profiler is a tethered vehicle that moves through the water column carrying instruments, which sample vertically through the water column.
+Profilers either track along the mooring riser (wire-following profilers), or include a winch that pays out line allowing the profiler to rise through the water column until a fixed depth (e.g., RCA Shallow Profilers).

-Profilers are used throughout the OOI on moorings, enabling the sampling of water column parameters at a high vertical resolution:
+Profiler moorings are used throughout the OOI, enabling the sampling of water column parameters at a high vertical resolution.

 Global Profiler Mooring

-Global Profiler Moorings are located at the Apex site of the triangular Global Irminger Sea and Station Papa Arrays next to the Apex Surface Moorings and contain one or two Wire-Following Profilers.
-The Wire-Following Profiler moves through the water column along the mooring riser, continuously sampling ocean characteristics over a specified depth interval.
+Global Profiler Moorings are located at the Apex site of the triangular Global Irminger Sea and Station Papa Arrays next to the Apex Surface Moorings.
+Global Profiler Moorings include one or two Wire-Following Profilers that move through the water column along the mooring riser, continuously sampling ocean characteristics over a specified depth interval.

 Cabled Deep Profiler Mooring

-Cabled Deep Profiler Moorings are attached to a fiber-optic cable and host an instrumented modified Mclane Wire-Following Profiler that travels from up to ~ 2900 meters water depth (Slope Base) to ~125 meters beneath the ocean’s surface.
+Cabled Deep Profiler Moorings are attached to a fiber-optic cable and host an instrumented modified McLane Wire-Following Profiler that travels from depths as deep as~ 2900 meters underwater (at the Axial Seamount Slope Base) to ~125 meters beneath the ocean’s surface.
 Each profiler hosts up to six instruments.
-Each Deep Profiler mooring is paired with a Shallow Profiler mooring (see below).
-Data are downloaded in real-time by way of a WiFi and subsequent to completion of a tow-way profile via an inductive link at the base of the mooring during recharging of vehicle batteries.
-Fiber-optic cable provides the mooring with a large supply of power and bandwidth and is co-located with a Low-Power Jbox that collects complementary seafloor data.
+Each Deep Profiler Mooring is paired with a Shallow Profiler Mooring (see below).
+Data are downloaded in real-time via WiFi and are also downloaded after completion of a two-way profile via an inductive link at the base of the mooring, while the vehicle is recharging.
+Fiber-optic cable provides the mooring with a large supply of power and bandwidth.
+The cable is co-located with a Low-Power junction box that collects complementary seafloor data.

 Cabled Shallow Profiler Mooring

-Two way, real-time communication allows powerful adaptive sampling capabilities that include pausing of instrument packages in the water column at specific chemical-temperature-biological layers.
+Two-way, real-time communication allows powerful adaptive sampling capabilities that include pausing of instrument packages in the water column at specific chemical-temperature-biological layers.
 Each mooring has expansion capabilities for additional instrumentation.
-Each Shallow Profiler Mooring is paired with a Deep Profiler mooring to span depths just above the seafloor to ~ 5 m beneath the ocean’s surface.
+Each Shallow Profiler Mooring is also paired with a Deep Profiler Mooring to capture data spanning depths just above the seafloor to ~ 5 m beneath the ocean’s surface.

 Coastal Profiler Mooring